HECM For Home Purchase Frequently Asked Questions

 On this page, we have compiled a list of Frequently Asked Questions about the HECM for Purchase program.

 What are eligible property types?
 The property must be an eligible HECM property, owner occupied single family residence, PUDs or FHA approved condos.
-(If you are considering a condo, call to find out if it is FHA approved first!)
-New construction must be fully completed, and a certificate of occupancy issued.
+(If you are considering a condo, call to find out if it is FHA approved first!
+HUD Condo Lookup) New construction must be fully completed and a certificate of occupancy issued before closing but loan process can begin before construction is complete.
 You must occupy the home within 60 days of closing.

 What fees can the seller pay and what fees must the buyer pay?
-Costs associated with the HECM loan must be paid by the buyer.
-Seller cannot pay pre-paid costs and there are no seller concessions allowed.
-The only fee the seller can pay is the transfer tax.
-Buyer must pay full escrow fee, all title insurance premiums and inspection fees.
+Who pays the closing costs are determined by what is customarily paid by a seller and buyer in the subject property locality.
 Seller must pay for and complete repairs needed to bring the home up to FHA standards prior to closing.
+Seller concessions or down payment assistance is not allowed.

 At what point must reverse mortgage counseling be completed?

-Request a Pre-Counseling Packet and Counselor List and complete your counseling before making an offer.
+Pre-Counseling Packet and Counselor List and complete your counseling before making an offer.
 It is required to have the counseling certificate in the file before the loan process can begin.
-All borrowers, non-borrowing spouses and attorney-in-facts must receive counseling and the Counseling Certificate issued prior to opening escrow.
+All borrowers, non-borrowing spouses and attorney-in-facts must receive counseling.

 Is New Construction acceptable?
 Yes, as long as a Certificate of Occupancy has been issued and property ready to occupy.